 Once you have chosen the right ones for you, and get them home, it’s time to start bonding.
 You are going to want to handle your new rats as much as possible.
 Be careful that they don’t wander off or jump away in the process.
 They are very curious.
 If you have other animals, gently introduce them at some point.
 We have a large black lab/pit bull mix.
 He just sniffs at them and tries to lick them once in a while.

 Now that you have some new buddies, you want to be sure to continually interact with them.
 Play with them, give them kisses and pets, reward with treats, take them on shoulder rides, and let them free roam.
 The roaming still makes me nervous.
 I’m always scared they will wonder off.
 I just started trying it with my Malakai.
 He’s a big, super chill, chunky boy.
 My daughters will sit for hours with them bundled up in their hoodies.

-I clean a lot because I’m OCD about the smell, and I currently have over thirty rats in my tiny home.
+I clean a lot because I’m OCD about the smell, and I currently have just under thirty rats in our tiny home.
+My fiance also isn’t fond of them.
+We have a Germ Guardian air cleaner set up next to the cages.
 Throughout the day, I keep up with any pee spots or droppings left on the shelves or bins and place them in the litter bin.
-Every third day, I change the bedding.
+Every couple days, I change the bedding.
 I also do a thorough washing of everything with vinegar water wipes.

 I hope this information has been helpful.

-For a few of our pet rat pics, see Ratties.
+For a few of our pet rat pics, see the Ratties page.